A Comprehensive Guide to Technical SEO

 Things are going to be more technical from here on out – stick with it.
 Trust me, it’s worth it.

 You may encounter pages on your website that are essential to a user’s experience, but not unique.
-This occurs, for example, when you have a product available in multiple colours.
+This occurs, for example, when a product is available in multiple colours.

-While you may need a unique URL for all of those different colours, a Google user only needs one URL – from there, they can simply click the different colours to see what they like.
+While you may need a unique URL for all of those different colours, a Google user only needs one URL – from there, they can click the other colours to see what they like.

 All of the text describing the product is likely to be the same.
 The price is likely to be the same.
-In these ways, the separate pages are not unique – and search engines frown on what they see as duplicate content.
+In this way, the separate pages are not unique, and search engines frown upon what they perceive as duplicate content.

 Enter the canonical tag.